rog-tfm/rog-tfm/README.md

 ABSTRACT

-This Project contains the information about the following TFM´s activities:
+This Project contains the information about the following TFM´s activities :

 • Yara automatic rule generation tools, refering and classify the main characteristics of each one of them.